getsentry/devenv/README.md

 bash install-devenv.sh
 ```

-Make sure to call this file `install-deven.sh` as the script calls itself when you run it.
+Make sure to call this file `install-devenv.sh` as the script calls itself when you run it.

 This "global" devenv is installed to `~/.local/share/sentry-devenv/bin/devenv`.